unisave-cloud/website/src/docs/heapstore.md

 ## Security rules

+> **🚧 Under Construction:** Heapstore security rules are currently being implemented so they don't work yet.
+This documentation describes how they're going to work once completed.

 When you first enable Heapstore, it gives you full access to the database from any client.
 This saves time during development, but is not suitable for production.
 A malicious user could inspect the code of your game and reverse-engineer custom Heapstore requests that would let them view and modify any data in your database.
 Possibly deleting your players and ruining your business.

 > **Note:** Speaking from experience, about one in 30K players will try to break your game somehow. 💣